 - Lead efforts to improve federal sustainability and implementation of clean energy solutions.

 - Enable a high-performing, results-driven culture through effective management approaches and processes.

-Eleven technology offices within EERE work toward the organization’s mission: Advanced Manufacturing, Bioenergy, Buildings, Fuel Cells, Geothermal, Solar Energy, Vehicles, Water Power, Wind Energy, and the Federal Energy Management and Weatherization and Intergovernmental programs.
+Eleven technology offices within EERE work toward the organization’s mission: Advanced Manufacturing, Bioenergy, Buildings, Hydrogen and Fuel Cells, Geothermal, Solar Energy, Vehicles, Water Power, Wind Energy, and the Federal Energy Management and Weatherization and Intergovernmental programs.

 Tax Credits and Financial Assistance